-Programs within the Physiological and Structural Systems Cluster are: the Symbiosis, Defense and Self-recognition Program (SDS), the Physiological Mechanisms and Biomechanics Program (PMB), the Integrative Ecological Physiology Program (IEP) and the NSF-NIFA Plant Biotic Interactions Program (PBI).
+Programs within the Physiological and Structural Systems Cluster are: the Symbiosis, Infection, and Immunity (SII) Program (formerly Symbiosis, Defense and Self-recognition), the Physiological Mechanisms and Biomechanics Program (PMB), the Integrative Ecological Physiology Program (IEP) and the NSF-NIFA Plant Biotic Interactions Program (PBI).

 Important Note: PBI is jointly managed by the NSF and USDA-NIFA.
-Proposals intended for PBI should be submitted directly through its solicitation NSF18-590.
-See the PBI web page for the program summary.
+Proposals intended for PBI should be submitted directly through its solicitation which can be found on the PBI web page along with the program description and contact information for its program directors.

-The fifth cluster in IOS is the Plant Genome Research Program.
+The Plant Genome Research Program.